node

 Each node represents a single recursive function call.
 Together, a graph of these nodes show which functions recursively call which other functions.
 This can be very helpful in developing an intutive understanding of each recursive call.

-class to create the animated graph of recursive function calls.
+Other functions will thus build upon the Node class to create the animated graph of recursive function calls.

 Node